ErpNetDocs/tech/modules/logistics/wms/index.md

 The steps, noted in (parens) in the diagram are as follows:

 1. The outside module/department creates W.R. based on its needs.
 2. Inside the WMS, the team devises a plan for execution and stores it as a W.O.
-In the best case scenario, the creation of WO is totally automated.
+In the best-case scenario, the creation of WO is totally automated.
 3. The workers use their handheld devices to execute the order.
 Each step is recorded as both Warehouse Transaction and Warehouse Order Execution.
 4. After the WO is fully executed, the Warehouse Requisition Execution is updated.
 5. After the WR is fully executed, the external module/department updates its execution state.

-Typically, managed warehouse operations are executed using some sort of handheld devices, which are used to scan bar-codes, NFC tags, etc.
+Typically, managed warehouse operations are executed using some sort of handheld device, which is used to scan bar-codes, NFC tags, etc.

 ![Handy](handy.png)